July 2009, Kiah, my Australian Shepherd, was killed and the

 Labradoodles.
 My Labradoodles and I share the

-of Ocean View's puppies are born and raised in my home.
+of Ocean View's puppies are born and raised in our home.
 The whelping

-area is in my bedroom, the playpen when they get older is in my living room, and when the pups are old enough to venture
+area is in my bedroom, the playpen when they get older is in the living room, and when the pups are old enough to venture

 outdoors, an outdoor run area is made available to them during the